-Invest the money you contribute your medical savings account
+Invest the money you contribute to your medical savings account

 Any investment comes with risk and may involve the loss of principal.